gopher-fleece/gleece-docs/src/pages/gleece-article.md

 ## Requirements For The Solution

-The solution should includes
+The solution should ensure that:

-- Documentation is always up-to-date
+- Documentation is always up-to-date.
-- Consumers always synchronized with the source's specification
+- Consumers are always synchronized with the provider's specification.
-- Adding API endpoints not require to "remember" critical actions (such as as calling validator...)
+- API changes do not require in-depth knowledge or force developers to "remember" to add essential behaviors (e.g., validation, authorization).
-- API changes are safe by design
+- API changes are safe by design.
-- Minimal boilerplate when adding a new API endpoint
+- Implementations require minimal boilerplate.
-- Common standard to common behavior (errors are common -> common behavior for errors)
+- Common behaviors follow a unified standard (e.g., consistent error formats).
-- Easy way to control and customize the endpoints common behaviors
+- Maintainers have straightforward ways to control and customize common behaviors at both system and endpoint levels.

-In general, no surprizes, everything should be predictable.
+Overall, the solution should yield a predictable and stable ecosystem- a zero-surprise product.

 ## Shaping The Solution